 You’ll have a better chance of success when trying a sister size in the same ratio than you would if you just increase or decrease one of the measurements, which can throw off your proportions.

-The most common sizing problem is that women are wearing a bra that’s too small in the cups and too loose in the bra band.
+The most common sizing problem?
+Wearing a bra that’s too small in the cups and too loose in the band.

-It’s fun to treat yourself to some new lingerie when traveling to a different country, as a special souvenir and a way to enjoy new and fresh designs, but you can easily run into problems when trying to choose the right size bra.
+It’s fun to treat yourself to beautiful lingerie from different countries, and a way to enjoy new and fresh designs, but you can easily run into problems when trying to choose the right size.

-Your best bet is to refer to an international bra size conversion chart or to simply get re-measured by a salesperson while you’re abroad.
+Your best bet is to refer to an international bra size conversion chart or to simply get re-measured by a salesperson if you are traveling abroad.